opencoff/portable-lib/README.rst

 ====================================

 - Collection of Bloom filters (Simple, Counting, Scalable).
-The Bloom filters can be serialized to disk and read back in mmmap mode.
+The Bloom filters can be serialized to disk and read back in mmap mode.
 The serialized code has a strong checksum (SHA256) to maintain the integrity of the data when read back.
 Performance on a late 2013 13" MBP (Core i7, 2.8GHz):